INITI-Playground/initi-playground-docs/docs/developers/behaviour-scripts.md

 </div>

-This concludes our chapter on the pre-made behavior scripts included with the **Initi Playground SDK**.
+This concludes our chapter on the pre-made behavior scripts included with the INITI Playground SDK.
 These scripts are designed to help you get started quickly with interactive elements in your project.
 In the next chapter, we will explore the pre-made utility scripts available in the SDK.

 ----